 3. Let it run its course

 Frequently, your baby’s hiccups will stop on their own.
 If they aren’t bothering your baby, then you can just let them run their course.
 If you don’t interfere and your baby’s hiccups do not stop on their own, let your baby’s doctor know.

 When should you worry about your baby’s hiccups?

 - Your little one gets hiccups a lot.

-- She is upset or agitated when hiccupping.
+- He is upset or agitated when hiccupping.

 - Hiccups are disturbing their sleep.

-- Hiccups continue to happen after her first birthday.
+- Hiccups continue to happen after his first birthday.

 How to prevent baby hiccups

 The truth is that the causes of a baby’s hiccups are not always clear, which is why it is difficult to prevent them completely.
 However, here are some tips that can help you out:

-- Make sure your baby is calm when you feed her
+- Make sure your baby is calm when you feed him.

-- Don’t wait until your baby is so hungry that she begins to cry or get upset when the feeding begins
+- Don’t wait until your baby is so hungry that he begins to cry or get upset when the feeding begins.

 - Avoid high-energy play and bouncing up and down after feeding.